BRIEF-Workman to offer off-floor distribution of 120,000 shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it plans to offer an off-floor distribution of 120,000 shares of its stock at the price of 3,182 yen per share, on the Tokyo Stock Exchange on March 7
+* Says it will offer an off-floor distribution of 120,000 shares on Tokyo Stock Exchange from March 7 to March 9

-* Says the limitation for purchase of the distribution is up to 1,000 shares for each customer
+* Says the limitation for purchase the distribution is up to 1,000 shares for each customer

 Further company coverage: (Beijing Headline News)